-This state-, health plan-, and clinician-level measure was originally endorsed in 2017 at the state and health plan level and in 2019 at the clinician level, group and individual.
-The Standing Committee briefly discussed new guidelines provided by the developer since the 2017 review and agreed that they strengthened the measure's evidence.
-They decided to accept the previous Standing Committee review.
-The Standing Committee noted that the two-year rolling period of performances scores for the measure at the state and health plan levels from 2010-2015 and for the individual clinician and clinician group/practice levels from 2013-2016 demonstrated a gap in performance.
+This state-, health plan-, and clinician-level measure was originally endorsed in 2017 at the state and health plan levels and in 2019 at the clinician, group, and individual levels.
+The Standing Committee briefly discussed the new guidelines that the developer provided since the 2017 review and agreed that the guidelines strengthened the measure's evidence.
+The Standing Committee decided to accept the previous Standing Committee's review.
+The Standing Committee also noted that the twoyear rolling period of performance scores for the measure at the state and health plan levels from 2010-2015 and for the individual clinician and clinician group/practice levels from 2013-2016 demonstrated a gap in performance.
 The Standing Committee expressed concern about disparities and inquired whether the measure was specified to decrease disparities in care.
-The developer noted that the ultimate goal was to encourage improvement and, therefore, did not want to stratify the data out of concern that it might reduce motivation for improvement from organizations or individuals that serve more minorities.
-The Standing Committee member requested the rationale for setting the timeframe of at least 180 days of continuous treatment.
-The developer responded that while there was a lack of data around the ideal time, anywhere from 180 days to 3 years appeared to be an acceptable timeframe based on the available data.
-This measure was not reviewed by the Scientific Methods Panel.
-During the reliability discussion, the Standing Committee noted that while reliability results were better at the health plan and state levels of analysis, all reliability scores were greater than 0.7, which indicated sufficient signal strength to discriminate performance.
-While reviewing face validity results provided by the developer, a standing committee member expressed concern that only two thirds of respondents for the clinician level of analysis found this measure to be valid.
+The developer noted that the ultimate goal was to encourage improvement, and therefore, they did not want to stratify the data out of concern that the data might reduce motivation for improvement from organizations or individuals who serve more minorities.
+A Standing Committee member requested the rationale for setting the time frame of at least 180 days of continuous treatment.
+In response, the developer replied that although there was a lack of data regarding the ideal time, anywhere from 180 days to three years appeared to be an acceptable time frame based on the available data.
+This measure was not reviewed by the Scientific Methods Panel (SMP).

+During the reliability discussion, the Standing Committee noted that while the reliability results were better at the health plan and state levels of analysis, all reliability scores were greater than 0.7, which indicated sufficient signal strength to discriminate performance.
+While reviewing the face validity results that the developer provided, a Standing Committee member expressed concern that only two-thirds of the respondents for the clinician level of analysis found this measure to be valid.
 The developer explained that with such small numbers, that result is still considered acceptable.
-Standing Committee members agreed and highlighted that empirical validity was also conducted at the clinician levels of analysis and the results indicated the measure was valid at the individual clinician and group levels of analysis.
-While empirical validity testing was not conducted at the state and health plan levels of analysis (as is required at maintenance review), the Standing Committee agreed that the face validity was strong and the developer's rationale was acceptable that if the measure is valid at the clinician level, it will also be valid at the state and health plan level.
+The other Standing Committee members agreed and highlighted that empirical validity was also conducted at the clinician levels of analysis, and the results indicated the measure was valid at the individual clinician and group levels of analysis.
+While empirical validity testing was not conducted at the state and health plan levels of analysis (as is required at maintenance review), the Standing Committee agreed that the face validity was strong, and the developer's rationale was acceptable, which stated that if the measure is valid at the clinician level, it will also be valid at the state and health plan levels.
 The Standing Committee passed the measure on the scientific acceptability criteria.

-The Standing Committee did not have any concerns about feasibility, use, or usability, but questioned whether any guidance was available to providers who were trying to improve care.
-The developer noted that providing more guidance was something they were interested in but not currently able to implement within the confines of this measure.
+The Standing Committee did not have any concerns about feasibility, use, or usability but questioned whether any guidance was available to providers who were trying to improve care.
+The developer noted that they were interested in providing more guidance but are currently unable to implement it within the confines of this measure.
 The Standing Committee ultimately passed the measure on overall suitability.
-One comment from the developer was received during the pre-evaluation commenting period that clarified aspects of the measure.
+The developer submitted a comment that was received during the pre-evaluation commenting period.
+This comment clarified certain aspects of the measure.